eHealthAfrica/trace-and-go-public/README.md

 1. The flow asks for the number and calls /query (on the server) with the number and retrieves the data
 1. Replies to the relative asking

+# Contribute

+Please check out the [issues](https://github.com/eHealthAfrica/Amsel/issues) we are currently workin on.
+Feel free to ask questions if you don't understand, or something is not quite clear.
+If you want some explanation please just email me and we can work on the details.

 [Apache Version 2.0](http://www.apache.org/licenses/LICENSE-2.0.txt).